 While investigating various recipes for carrot cake I found that there were pretty wide differences in how much carrot one might use.
 Some had only one cup of grated carrot; seemed rather skimpy to me.
 A few had four cups of shredded carrot; seemed rather generous to me.
 Most were three cups; that sounded just about right.
 So that’s what I used.

 I like buying multi-colored carrots.
-They are pretty easy to find anymore, and I love the way they present when used in salad or cooked as a side.
+They are pretty easy to find anymore, and I love the way they present when used in a salad or cooked as a side.
 No matter the color of the carrot, they taste like carrot.
-So use either regular old orange, or multi-colored ones.
+So use either regular old orange or multi-colored ones.

 To make a quick task of grating them, I used my shredder disc and my food processor.
 This keeps the carrot pieces a little thicker then if you used a box grater, which allows the carrots to be seen more in the cake.
 But either process. shredder or box grater will get the job done.
 If you use a spiralizer, you will need to rough chop them before putting them into the batter.